 A request for exemptions will only be taken into consideration after you have enrolled in the programme as a student.

 For more information on credit transfer please contact the Board of Examiners of this programme: BoE-fasos[at]maastrichtuniversity[dot]nl

 Language requirements for English-language bachelor programmes

-In this study programme English is the language of instruction, therefore you have to be proficient in the English language.
+As English is the language of instruction in this study programme, it is essential that your English language skills are good enough for you to undertake intensive and challenging academic courses that are taught and examined in English.
 A minimum level corresponding to academic IELTS 6.0 is required for this study programme.

-- You have completed a VWO high school programme in the Netherlands
+- you have completed a VWO (Dutch pre-university education) programme

-- You have completed your admission training in an EU/EEA country where you have followed English up to and including the last year.
+- you have completed your secondary education in an EU/EEA country where you have followed English up to and including the final year

-- You have completed a WO study programme in the Netherlands
+- you have completed a bachelor’s study programme at a research university in the Netherlands

 Binding Study Advice